-• The level of detail should be enhanced at the street frontage with refined materials and strong sky and alters the skyline of the district.
+Buildings that strive to be iconic should be focused on how the top of the building meets the sky and alters the skyline of the district.
 Roof expressions in this district are encouraged to be dynamic in a way that supports and improves the skyline of the district.
-Variation in expression,
+Variation in expression, texture, and height is encouraged.